The Wedge

 The System

-67% of people are exhausted by polarization.
+67% of Americans — and the pattern holds in Canada — are exhausted by polarization.
 They hold nuanced views.
 They agree on most policy.
 But the 14% at the extremes dominate the conversation — because outrage is profitable.
 The division isn't organic.
 It's manufactured, monetized, and weaponized.

 'Exhausted majority' (Hidden Tribes)